basho/basho_docs/source/languages/en/riak/theory/concepts/vnodes.md

 We strongly recommend setting the appropriate ring size, and by extension the number of vnodes, prior to building a cluster.
 A full guide can be found in our [[cluster planning|Cluster Capacity Planning#Ring-Size-Number-of-Partitions]] documentation.
-While Riak has an experimental [[ring resizing]] feature that enables you to change the ring size in an active cluster, we do not yet recommend attempting this.
+If you do need to change your cluster's ring size, however, Riak has a [[ring resizing]] feature that you can use to accomplish precisely that.

 ## The Role of Vnodes